kris-nader/scTherapy/README.md

 monotherapy_drugs=predict_drugs(DEG_malignant)
 ```

-## Tutorial to predict combination therapies using subclone specific DEG
+## Tutorial on predicting combination therapies using subclone specific DEG
-If investigating tumor subclones is of interest, users can continue with the following steps
+If investigating tumor subclones is of interest, users can continue from step 1.2 with the following steps

 ### Step 1.3: Identification of genetically distinct subclones
 This step uses healthy/reference cells identified by step 1.2(ensemble model) to identify genetically distinct sublcones.
 Note that this step may be computationally intensive.